Separated Children Seeking International Protection

 The social work service also operates a reunification service whereby immigration authorities refer families or adults presenting with children in cases where parentage or guardianship is not apparent.
 The social work team conduct an assessment which may include DNA testing and based on this assessment children are either returned to the adults/families presenting or are taken into care where there are concerns around parentage/guardianship and/or their safety and welfare.

-The Separated Children Seeking Asylum Service is widely recognized as an excellent service, providing best practice interventions for a highly vulnerable group of young people.
+The Separated Children Seeking International Protection Service is widely recognised as an excellent service, providing best practice interventions for a highly vulnerable group of young people.